 3. Spoke Tension Meter

 The Park TM-1 spoke tension meter is an affordable and effective tool.
 Bill uses the same tool to build his wheels, so it is obviously good.
 Mine has been very durable and lasted for years.
-I bought a new one recently to check if the old one was still accurate, because I was building a new set of wheels.
+I bought a new one recently to check if the old one was still accurate because I wanted to build a new set of wheels.

-Comparing the readings, the old one was only out by about 10% (as you would expect after 15-20 years).
+Comparing the readings between the two, the old one was only out by about 10% (as you would expect after 15-20 years).
 It was easy to re-calibrate the old tool to match the reading of the new tool.
-So I am still using the old tool and keep the new tool as my reference calibration tool.
+So I am still using the old tool and keep the new tool as my calibration reference tool.